 Walsh University's Nursing program prepares students for a career as a registered nurse, offering a strong academic program that's grounded in real-world experience and Judeo-Christian values.

-- NCLEX Success - Walsh consistently has the highest pass rate on the National Council Licensure Examination (NCLEX) compared to traditional nursing schools in Ohio.
+- NCLEX Success - Walsh consistently has a high pass rate on the National Council Licensure Examination (NCLEX).

 - State-of-the-Art Facilities - Including a newly renovated nursing lab/interactive classroom that features advanced educational technology such as a control room for instructors to record and observe students in simulation settings, a high fidelity simulation patient (iStan), a Fidelis Maternal Fetal Birthing Simulator, iPads, multiple monitors throughout the learning space, secure storage, instructor work station, birthing bed, infant warmer, ventilator and cardiac defibrillator.